khaled-muwahed/photo-sharing-app-pwa/README.md

 ## Installation
+### First step

-I will list the required steps to run the applications but first you would need to clone and install the Kgram back end server on your machine, Click [here](https://github.com/khaled-muwahed/Kgram_server.git) to redirect you to the repo.
+I will list the required steps to run the applications but first you would need to clone and install the Kgram back end server on your machine, Click [here](https://github.com/khaled-muwahed/Kgram_server.git)

 Once You have the server on you Machine you need to install node modules by typing the following command in your terminal:
 ```bash